Take a Break

 - What about my other child(ren) that are at home?
 Clearbrook believes in supporting the whole family, not just the child with a special need.
 We will match you with a volunteer that will provide support to your family.
 If you participate in our Take a Break in the Afternoon Programs, you can bring your other young children as well.

 - What kind of commitment does an interested volunteer need to make?
 We ask all of our in-home volunteers to complete a training that can take up to 20 hours depending on experience.
 We also seek a six month commitment to a family to ensure consistency.
-For our drop-off program we ask volunteers to complete a training and to commit to participate once or twice monthly from September through June.
+For our supervised play-based program we ask volunteers to complete a training and to commit to participate once or twice monthly from September through June.
 Volunteers have an opportunity to share and grow with children with disabilities through their work as a respite volunteer.
 The coordinator will work with you.
 We want this to be a volunteer experience that you look forward to participating in and sharing your time, energy and hugs.

 - Do I get to meet the volunteer or is one chosen for me?
 Families and volunteers will meet and both will ultimately decide if there is a “match”.
 Families and volunteers have a say if they want to move forward.
 At our Take A Break in the Afternoon Programs you will meet the volunteers each session and the volunteer that is assigned to your child will talk with you at the end of the program and let you know what your little one was up to while you were enjoying your break.